ShenQi1996/Half_Note/README.md

 ![half3](https://user-images.githubusercontent.com/68937006/122250528-bc54f500-ce97-11eb-86be-67580086724f.PNG)

-2. user about to trun sound on or off.
+2. user about to turn the sound on or off.

 ![halfsound](https://user-images.githubusercontent.com/68937006/122250809-fcb47300-ce97-11eb-8ef1-e8113eb8b453.PNG)

-3. when user click on the keyboard animation will show the key is been clicked.
+3. when the user clicks on the keyboard animation will show the key is been clicked.

 ![halfan](https://user-images.githubusercontent.com/68937006/122251093-35544c80-ce98-11eb-80fa-475fb5e3cf8c.PNG)